API

 • Scoping Options:

-• All Clients: Full access to all client data
+• All Clients (client_id = 0): Full access to all client data

-• Specific Client: Limited to single client (client_id required)
+• Specific Client: Limited to single client data only

 Best Practices